Pancake machine: Types and uses

-Companies and brands

-Commercial and home-consumer pancake machines are mass-produced by some companies in contemporary times.

-Commercial products

 Commercial pancake machines are typically used in the commercial foodservice and hospitality industries.

-Popcake is a pancake machine brand that can produce 200 pancakes per hour.
-Individual Pancakes are produced in seconds by this machine.
+Popcake is an international company that produces Popcake-brand pancake machines, which can produce 200 pancakes per hour.
+Individual pancakes are produced in seconds by this machine.
 The machine was designed for use in commercial establishments such as cafeterias and convenience stores.

-Popcake is a U.S. company that produces Popcake-brand pancake machines.
-The Popcake machine was invented by Marek Szymanski, and as of July 2014 approximately 7,000 of them are used worldwide.
+The Popcake machine was invented by Marek Szymanski in Australia, and as of July 2014 approximately 7,000 of them are used worldwide.
 This brand has features that allow users to adjust the size, quantity and doneness level of the pancakes produced.
-Plates of pancakes are produced in around two minutes time by the Popcake machine.

-Consumer products

 In March 2015 in the U.S., the PancakeBot pancake machine received over $141,000 on Kickstarter.
 Its target donation request on the website was $50,000.
 PancakeBot can produce custom pancakes in various designs, which is performed by the use of pancake batter in a bottle that is moved by a programmable machine arm atop the griddle.
 The machine utilizes custom software to accomplish this.

-Novelty machines

-In commemoration of Pancake Day in the United Kingdom, a novelty pancake machine was built by The Happy Egg Company in February 2013 that involved a complex series of steps to automatically produce pancakes from scratch.
-The machine involves the use of a freshly laid egg from a hen that rolls onto a turntable, which then moves the egg to an area where it is automatically cracked and mixed with other ingredients.
-After this point, the mixture is poured into a griddle, flipped to cook the other side, and then flipped onto a plate.